getify/You-Dont-Know-JS/async & performance/ch3.md

 When the error occurs in step 2, the rejection handler in step 3 catches it.
 The return value (`42` in this snippet), if any, from that rejection handler fulfills the promise for the next step (4), such that the chain is now back in a fulfillment state.

 **Note:** As we discussed earlier, when returning a promise from a fulfillment handler, it's unwrapped and can delay the next step.
-But that's not true for returning promises from rejection handlers.
-If you return a promise from a rejection handler (instead of `return 42` in the above snippet), that promise value would be passed through untouched (without being unwrapped) as a message to the next step, and thus cannot delay that next step.
+That's also true for returning promises from rejection handlers, such that if `return 42` was instead returning a promise, that promise could delay step 4.
 A thrown exception inside either the fulfillment or rejection handler of a `then(..)` call causes the next (chained) promise to be immediately rejected with that exception.

 If you call `then(..)` on a promise, and you only pass a fulfillment handler to it, an assumed rejection handler is substituted: